pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 UPDATE synonyms SET synonyms = array_append(synonyms, 'imitate') WHERE term = 'simulate';
 ```

 "imitate" is new synonym.
-Therefour we add record into `synonyms` by using `INSERT` as below.
+Therefore we add record into `synonyms` by using `INSERT` as below.

 ```sql
 INSERT INTO synonyms (term, synonyms) VALUES ('imitate', ARRAY['imitate', 'copy', 'replicate', 'simulate']);